 The land for the Fredericktown, Missouri campus is being leased from Black River Electric Cooperative at no cost through January 1, 2060.
 The building will revert to Black River Electric Cooperative upon termination of the lease.

 NOTE 5 - LONG-TERM DEBT

-Long-term debt at June 30, 2018 consisted for the following:
+Long-term debt at June 30, 2019 consisted of the following:

 General Obligation Bonds